 Despite being challenging to maintain at scale, the ELK Stack deploys easily and has a robust developer community to support it.

-You can collect all events, logs, and metrics running in a Kubernetes cluster, structure them, and visualize them in custom monitoring dashboards.
-This all happens in real-time.
+You can collect all events, logs, and metrics running in a Kubernetes cluster, structure them, and visualize them in custom monitoring dashboards — all in real time.

-With Sematext, you can also detect anomalies in real time and receive alerts regarding pod-level issues.
+With Sematext, you can also detect real-time anomalies and receive alerts regarding pod-level issues.
 Besides monitoring resource usage, it also captures network throughput.
 In addition, it is also easy to install as a Sematext Operator, DaemonSet, Helm chart, or Kubernetes Operator.

 If you do not want to monitor infrastructure or run any storage yourself, Datadog can help.
 Datadog allows your team to aggregate service states, metrics, and events within your Kubernetes environment in real time.
 With it, you can monitor entire clusters down to a single host.

-The tool offers full API access across all apps and infrastructure to increase visibility.
-In addition, it can be run on every cluster node by using a DaemonSet.
+To increase visibility, the tool offers full API access across all apps and infrastructure.
+In addition, it can be run on every cluster node using a DaemonSet.

 Dynatrace is also a full-stack monitoring solution for Kubernetes infrastructure.
-You can use it to monitor the availability and health of applications and processes, dependencies, and connections among hosts, containers, and cloud instances.
+It can monitor the availability and health of applications and processes, dependencies, and connections among hosts, containers, and cloud instances.

-Dynatrace enables you to unify and harness insights from over 500 different tools you probably already use, including AWS, Azure, OpenShift, Google Cloud, and Kubernetes, among others.
+Dynatrace enables you to unify and harness insights from over 500 different tools you probably already use, including AWS, Azure, OpenShift, Google Cloud, and Kubernetes.
 Even better, it uses events, traces, metrics, and behavioral information to reveal the inner workings of Kubernetes applications.

 Dynatrace, like DataDog, provides superior APM integration and is best suited for complex, distributed systems.
-It does require substantial investment, too.
+However, it also requires substantial investment.

 Note that VMware’s Bitnami no longer maintains the project on GitHub.
 However, the project is actively being maintained as a Robusta fork.